purescript-contrib/setup-purescript/README.md

 ### Use Specific Versions

-Use specific versions of PureScript and/or Spago by supplying a valid tag in their respective GitHub repositories:
+Use specific versions of PureScript and/or Spago by supplying a valid semantic version (only exact versions currently supported):

 ```yaml
 steps: